 \subsection{Intuition from Detailed Simulations}

-To better characterize wave transients withing the target, we will observe how such effects evolve within more detailed ALE3D simulations.
+To better characterize wave transients within the target, we will observe how such effects evolve within more detailed ALE3D simulations.
 These simulations employ a shock capturing method that resolves non-linear wave transients without the need to explicitly track their location.
-For the purpose of identifying wave characteristics, we have placed 40 Lagrangian tracers on the center-line of a 2D simulation.
-All tracers being evenly distributed across a 1 cm thick target, with each tracer generating position, velocity, and effective plastic strain histories.
-We can, from these histories, readily generate forward traveling characteristics by looking at initial rises in velocity and plasticity.
+For the purpose of identifying wave characteristics, we have placed 40 Lagrangian tracers on the centerline of a 2D simulation of a 1 cm thick target.
+Each tracer outputs position, velocity, and effective plastic strain histories.
+From these histories we can readily generate forward traveling characteristics by looking at initial rises in velocity and plasticity.
 However, since we are specifically trying to capture finite target effects, it becomes necessary to create a second infinite target simulation with matched initial tracer locations.
 With that second simulation, we can then observe how the finite target velocities diverge from the half-space velocities to construct a reflection characteristics from the back-face.

 The results of this process are shown in Figure~\ref{fig:alecharplots}, with Figure~\ref{fig:aleXTdiagram} being the x-t diagram plotting the characteristic's path-time histories and Figure~\ref{fig:aleXTslopes} providing matched numerical derivatives of those curves.
 Given that curves were derived from rise times and that the tracers are advected through the domain, the resulting numerical derivatives are somewhat noisy.